rdbreak/rhcsa8env/README.md

 Access example - `ssh vagrant@192.168.55.150` or `vagrant ssh system`

 ## Help
 If you're having problems with the environment, please submit an issue by going to the `ISSUES` tab at the top.
-If you have more questions, looking for practice exams to use against this environment, or just looking for a fantastic Red Hat community to join, please navigate to #practiceexam in the [Red Hat Certs Slack Workspace](https://join.slack.com/t/redhat-certs/shared_invite/enQtNjM4MTA3OTU1NDI0LTRkMzYxOGY3NjEwNTk4ZWQwMGMwMmMyNWYxMDRlZjg4NzgwMDdmZGU2OGNjMzMwNDQ1MTY1NmY1N2U3NTNlYWM).
+If you have more questions, looking for practice exams to use against this environment, or just looking for a fantastic Red Hat community to join to get your questions answered, check out the Red Hat Certs Slack Workspace.
+You can find the invite link at the top of this page next to the description.

 ## Known Issues: